 Reflect none of the rained-on streets and squares

-The first stanza with the opening line “In frames as large as rooms that face all ways/ And block the ends of streets” deliberates on the myths that advertisements create in the minds of the viewers.
+The first stanza with the opening line, “In frames as large as rooms that face all ways/ And block the ends of streets” deliberates on the myths that advertisements create in the viewers’ minds.
 What one see in the billboards are “Well-balanced families, in fine/ Midsummer weather” which creates an illusion of a stereotypical family.
 Also, “the deep armchairs/ Aligned to cups at bedtime, radiant bars” to depict an ideal home doesn’t reveal the real world of “rained-on streets and squares” that are hidden by the large billboards.
 Metaphorically, “giant loaves” pictured in the billboards seem to cover up poverty.

 The pictures “silver knife sinks into golden butter,” and “A glass of milk” creates an illusion of the countryside.
 Symbolically, they appear to cover up the argument of industrialization, which was prominent during that time.
-Altogether, the large bill-boards symbolize an essential beauty, but if truth be told, they are in bitter contrast when compared to reality.
-What the picture of the billboard seems to represent a world as it should be than how it is.
+Altogether, the large billboards symbolize an essential beauty, but if truth be told, they are in bitter contrast when compared to reality.
+The picture of the billboard seems to represent a world as it should be than how it is.

 They dominate outdoors.
 Rather, they rise